Announced players who had been selected to Major League Baseball's All Century Team at the 1999 All Star game at Fenway Park in Boston.

 On his and Christine Baumgartner's wedding day, there were 500 guests, including: Oprah Winfrey, Bruce Willis, Tim Allen, Don Johnson, Jack Nicholson, Michael Douglas and wife Catherine Zeta-Jones.

-Owns a 165 acre ranch outside of Aspen.
+Owns a 165 acre ranch outside of Aspen, Colorado.

-Supports Arsenal Football Club (UK).
-In 2003 he was working in London and decided to go to a game, only to find out Arsenal were playing away from home, so he booked a private helicopter to take him to the match 160 miles away!
+Is a supporter of the Arsenal Football Club (UK).
+In 2003, he was working in London and decided to go to a game, only to find out Arsenal were playing away from home, so he booked a private helicopter to take him to the match 160 miles away.

 Some of his favorite directors are Frank Capra, George Stevens, John Sturges, Martin Scorsese, Francis Ford Coppola and Steven Spielberg.

-His favorite movies are long epics with a lot of stories.
+His favorite movies are long epics with a great deal of stories.

 His favorite genre is the Western.